-To help people discover and do what they love, we're creating a database of billions of Pins on Pinterest.
+To bring everyone the inspiration to create a life they love, we're creating a database of billions of Pins on Pinterest.
 In order to protect our users and provide the highest quality content, we use web crawlers to help us identify the data on the pages behind the Pins.

 These pages contain rich signals that enable us to infer better recommendations, fight spam, and display useful information.
 To take full advantage of these signals, we regularly fetch, store, and process page content associated with Pins.

 How Pinterest accesses your site

 When a genuine Pinterest crawler visits your website, it will send a valid Pinterest User-Agent and connect from a network operated by Pinterest.
 In addition to respecting the Robots Exclusion Standard, the Pinterest crawler is configured to automatically rate limit concurrent requests made to your website.

 We recommend that webmasters avoid hard-coding these network's IP addresses in their site configuration, as the addresses that the crawler uses may change without notice.

 Mozilla/5.0 (Linux; Android 6.0.1; Nexus 5X Build/MMB29P) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/41.0.2272.96 Mobile Safari/537.36 (compatible; Pinterestbot/1.0; +https://www.pinterest.com/bot.html)